 If there is a history of significant trauma, a plain X-ray should be arranged to exclude fracture of the olecranon process.

-Ultrasound may be helpful, particularly in the early stages.
+Ultrasound may be helpful where there is diagnostic doubt.
 It may detect effusions, synovial proliferation, calcifications, loose bodies, rheumatoid nodules, gout tophi and septic processes.
 MRI scanning may be contributory.
+It may help confirm that there is no infection.

 - Rheumatoid arthritis.